GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Analysis

 \subsection{Overview of continuum and line emission}

 An initial investigation of the IFU data cubes revealed that HZ10 is composed of multiple regions of strong emission.
-To illustrate this, we compare the $\lambda_{obs}=4\,\mu$m continuum (stellar emission redward of the Balmer break) and \oiiib emission from our R2700 data in Figure \ref{white} (full details of this fit are presented in Section \ref{r2700spx}).
+To illustrate this, we compare the $\lambda_{\rm obs}=4\,\mu$m continuum (stellar emission at $\lambda_{\rm rest}\sim6000\angstrom$) and \oiiib emission from our R2700 data in Figure \ref{white} (see Section \ref{r2700spx} for details of the creation of this map).
 It is clear that the line emission is concentrated in three components (here called \hza, \hzb, and \hzc), while the rest-optical continuum is located at the position of \hzc and to the north of \hza and \hzb.
+We define four apertures for further study: three circular apertures (radius $0.125''$) centred on the line peaks of each component (white circles in Figure \ref{white}) that contain most of the line emission, and one larger ellipse that contains all significant emission (large dashed white ellipse in Figure \ref{white}).

-Our ability to detect individual regions is partly due to the narrow point spread function (PSF) of our data ($<0.2''$) compared to previous ALMA observations ($>0.6''$; \citealt{capa15}). \hza and \hzb are only separated by a projected distance of $\sim0.27''$ ($\sim1.6$\,kpc), so previous observations lacked the resolution to separate them (although see novel high-resolution ALMA \cii observations of HZ10; Telikova et al. in prep, Villanueva et al. in prep).
+Our ability to detect individual regions is partly due to the narrow point spread function (PSF) of our data (${FWHM}<0.2''$) compared to previous ALMA observations (${FWHM}>0.6''$; \citealt{capa15}). \hza and \hzb are only separated by a projected distance of $\sim0.27''$ ($\sim1.6$\,kpc), so previous observations lacked the resolution to separate them (although see novel high-resolution ALMA \cii observations of HZ10; \citealt{teli24,vill24}).

-We characterise the emission in this field using two primary methods.
+We characterise the emission in this field using two methods.
 First, we analyse emission from the line peaks (see white circles in Figure \ref{white}; Section \ref{CA}).
 Next, in Section \ref{RAS} we take advantage of our high spatial resolution by performing spaxel-by-spaxel fits to each data cube.
-In addition to these analyses, we examine the full field by extracting integrated spectra using the large dashed white ellipsoidal aperture of Figure \ref{white} (Appendix \ref{ISA}).
+In addition to these analyses, we examine the full field by extracting an integrated spectrum from the R100 data cube using the large dashed white ellipsoidal aperture of Figure \ref{white} (Appendix \ref{ISA})\footnote{Due to the complex morphokinematics of the field (e.g., see Section \ref{r2700spx}), we do not consider the full-field spectrum from the R2700 data cube.}.